How to Format USB Drives in Linux

 1. Click the gear icon and select the Format Partition option from the drop-down menu.

-Selecting the formatting option.
+Selecting the formatting option in Disk Utility.

+2. Type the preferred name for the USB drive.
 Optionally, enable the Erase option to overwrite the existing data from the USB drive.
-Choose the file system format and click on the Next button.
+Choose the file system type and click on the Next button.

-Setting up the formatting options.
+Setting up the formatting options in Disk Utility.

-Warning about data deletion.
+Disk Utility warning about data deletion.

 Formatting progress line displaying remaining time until the operation ends.